-St Christopher’s Safe Steps children’s home in West London cares for girls aged 12 to 17 who are at risk of child sexual exploitation (CSE) or other serious community threats.
+St Christopher’s Safe Steps children’s home in West London, rated ‘Outstanding’ by Ofsted, cares for girls aged 12 to 17 who are at risk of child sexual exploitation (CSE) or other serious community threats.

 Child sexual exploitation and the failure to protect young people has been an issue of growing national concern.
 This remains a pressing problem for children’s services as they seek to find a long-term solution – young people were sent to homes far away from their local areas or placed in secure accommodation for their own protection.
 They were not taught how to spot the signs they were being exploited and lost the positive links they had with family, friends and education in their own communities.